Goodnight Raleigh - a look at the art, architecture, history, and people of the city at night

 Since the mid 1960s the state had been systematically buying up the properties in the Blount Street area, intending to transform the acreage into a state government office complex.
 Most of the Victorian structures were demolished and paved over as surface parking lots.
 Only a handful of the grandest homes were spared, and were re-purposed as state office buildings.
 By 1985, the Heck-Andrews House was the sole survivor remaining in private hands.

 Gladys’ brother agreed to sell his half ownership to the state for $84,000, but Gladys remained steadfast in her refusal to sell.
 She refused to even discuss it with state officials.
 (Gladys claimed it was she who had bought the property in 1948 and had recorded it under her mother’s name.
-But as Julia Russell’s name was on the deed, she was recognized as the legal owner.)
+But as Julia Russell’s name was on the deed, Julia was recognized as the legal owner.)

 During her two-year battle with the state, Gladys’ health began to seriously deteriorate.
 She seldom left the house now, and state workers in the neighboring office buildings who were familiar with the shadowy figure began to worry.